-Special Educational Needs Information Report 2017
+Special Educational Needs Information Report - updated June 2024

-Blatchington Mill is a large, mainstream secondary school and Sixth Form.
+Blatchington Mill is a large, mainstream secondary school.
 We are an inclusive school and believe that our school should reflect the community in which it serves.
 The whole school works relentlessly towards developing a welcoming environment for all students, including those with Special Educational Need and Disabilities (SEND) and we strive to include all students in all aspects of school life.